Six Senses Bumthang

 Following Six Senses’ recommended journey exploring the Himalayan kingdom, we suggest staying at this lodge in conjunction with the brand’s other beautiful lodges in Thimphu, Punakha, Gangtey and Paro.

-*This lodge is set to open later this year in Autumn 2019*
+*This lodge is set to open in Spring 2020*

 Features in the following itineraries